 Briefpoint

-Over 500 law firms are already benefitting from this tech.
+Over 1,500 law firms already rely on this workflow upgrade.
 Test Briefpoint yourself by scheduling a demo.

 2. Clio